Carpet-DeFi/carpet-defi-docs/docs/treasuries.md

 ## Backing Treasury

 The Backing Treasury guarantees the value of each CARPET.
-It invests only in safe and secure protocols with stable assets to avoid any possibility of loss and violation of the Positive Value Invariant.
+It invests only in safe and secure protocols with stable assets to try and reduce the possibility of loss.

 ## Genie Sweat Shop